muscak/Master-Machine-Learning-Algorithms/Nonlinear-Algorithms/k-Nearest Neighbors/README.md

 <img src='0417red_WinInsider.jpeg' align='right' width=450/>

-In statistics, the k-nearest neighbors algorithm (k-NN) is a non-parametric supervised learning method first developed by Evelyn Fix and Joseph Hodges in 1951,[1] and later expanded by Thomas Cover.[2]
+In statistics, the k-nearest neighbors algorithm (*k*-NN) is a non-parametric supervised learning method first developed by Evelyn Fix and Joseph Hodges in 1951,[1] and later expanded by Thomas Cover.[2]
 It is used for classification and regression.
 In both cases, the input consists of the k closest training examples in a dataset[3].

 $$Euclidean Distance (a,b) = \sqrt{\sum_{i=1}^{n}(a_i - b_I)^2}$$